atteneder/glTFast/README.md

 ```

 Next time you open your project in Unity, it will download the packages automatically.
 There's more detail about how to add packages via GIT URLs in the [Unity documentation](https://docs.unity3d.com/Manual/upm-git.html).

+> Older Unity versions are buggy and may run into an error like `com.atteneder.gltfast: Version is invalid.
+Expected a pattern like 'x.x.x[-prerelease]', got 'https://github.com/atteneder/glTFast.git' instead.`.
+A workaround would be to make a local clone of the [`gltfast-1` branch](https://github.com/atteneder/glTFast/tree/gltfast-1) and add it via a local path (see the [documentation](https://docs.unity3d.com/Manual/upm-localpath.html)).

+If you use Unity older than 2019.1 and glTFast with DracoUnity, you additionally have to add `DRACO_UNITY` to your projects scripting define symbols in the player settings.

 ## Usage